The living room vs the bedroom.

 - The headline percentages are an index, not literal budget shares — they annualise middle-class ceremony costs against average wages.
 The ranking is robust (it matches our independently compiled months-of-salary table); the absolute numbers should not be quoted as household budgets.

-- The imbalance predates the currency crises: Egypt’s household surveys measured marriage costs at 4.5× GNP per capita in 1999 — the devaluation amplified an old structure, it didn’t create it.
+- This isn’t new.
+Egypt’s marriage costs were measured at 4.5× income per person back in 1999 — the currency crisis amplified an old structure, it didn’t create it.

-- Africa is not alone, but the ratio is steeper: India runs a $130bn Living Room at ~5× GDP per capita per wedding (Jefferies 2024); the US spends ~5–6 months of median household income (The Knot).
-Africa runs Indian-intensity ceremonies on a fraction of the income, with thinner safety nets.
+- Africa isn’t alone — just steeper.
+India runs a $130bn wedding economy at ~5× income per person.
+The US spends ~5 months of income.
+Africa runs Indian-intensity ceremonies on far less income, with thinner safety nets.

 Section 10Conclusion: Two Rooms, One House